How to clean a pizza oven: a foolproof guide for cleaning brick, portable and mixed-fuel models

 After you've cleaned the pizza stone, it's time to tackle the fuel tray.
 Whilst you may already know how to clean stainless steel, cleaning your fuel tray can be done in a rather simple way.

 Catherine says, "Empty the fuel tray and brush it clean.
-If there are stains that won’t come off you can try wiping with a damp cloth but remember to dry it immediately afterwards."
+If there are stains that won’t come off, you can try wiping with a damp cloth, but remember to dry it immediately afterwards."

 For the external parts of the oven, she recommends using a multi-purpose spray and a micro-fibre cloth to wipe down the sides and inner roof before drying the surfaces off afterwards.

-3. Hopper and Chimney
+3. Clean the Hopper and Chimney

 The hopper and chimney will most likely be coated on the inside with soot and an oily black build-up from the burning of fuel.
-If you notice your chimney is particularly dirty then we'd recommend putting some gloves on for the task.
+If you notice your chimney is particularly dirty, then we'd recommend putting on some gloves for the task.

-"If there is an oily black build-up on the outside of the chimney you can clean off this soot with some warm soapy water," says Catherine.
+"If there is an oily black build-up on the outside of the chimney, you can clean off this soot with some warm soapy water," says Catherine.
 "You can use the same solution to clean the outside of the hopper.
 Remember to thoroughly dry both areas once you are done."

 Similar to how you clean terracotta pots in your garden, a little bit of soapy water is the perfect cleaning agent to keep chemical use low but cleaning power high.

-Most portable pizza ovens will have a stainless steel door with a glass window on them, whilst they don't usually get too dirty it's a good idea to give them a clean.
+Most portable pizza ovens will have a stainless steel door with a glass window on them, whilst they don't usually get too dirty, it's a good idea to give them a clean.
 You may have to remove the door to clean it properly, so be sure to refer back to the instruction manual for how to do this.

 Firstly, Catherine says you should wipe the glass with a dry cloth to remove any of the soot that may have collected there.
 She then suggests, "Use your washing-up liquid soapy water to wash down the glass and remove any of the more stubborn soot."